-Detailed investigations to support final engineering will be conducted in two stages, as detailed in Section 12.1.
+Detailed investigations to support final engineering will be conducted in two stages.
+The scopes of the Phases I and II Site Investigations are discussed in a technical memorandum found in Section 12.1.
 These generally include:

 Phase I Site Investigations: Based on available information and the current Project configuration, conduct a limited field program designed to confirm that basic Project feature locations are appropriate and to provide basic design parameters for the final layout of the Project features.
-Phase I Site Investigations will be initiated after licensing and receipt of site access, at the initiation of the Project engineering design phase.
-Field work will be completed within six months of the start of field investigations, and results filed with the State Water Board and FERC 12 months after the start of field investigations.
-Phase I field work is focused on the pumped physical facilities associated with the pumped storage project to provide the owner with additional information needed to confirm feasibility and Project cost.
+Phase I Site Investigations will be initiated within 60 days after the FERC license is granted, site access is obtained, and regulatory agencies have granted approval for ground disturbing activities.
+Results from the field work will be filed with the State Water Board and FERC.
+The Phase I Site Investigations Report will include, but is not limited to: